joshfrench/om-wiki-fork/Intermediate-Tutorial.md

   :figwheel {:ring-handler om-async.core/handler}
 ```

-To understand the backend code, open `src/clj/om-async/core.clj` in
+To understand the back end code, open `src/clj/om-async/core.clj` in
 your favorite editor.
 This code creates `om-async.core/handler` that
 accepts requests to read and write to Datomic.
 It also serves the
 static files and the compiled JavaScript files that our ClojureScript code will